Last week, National Audubon Society leadership and board members convened in Washington for the annual 2018 Board Meeting.

-In addition, South Carolina's own Representative Mark Sandford was one of a select group of public officials to receive Audubon's Conservation Hero Award.
+In addition, South Carolina's own Representative Mark Sanford was one of a select group of public officials to receive Audubon's Conservation Hero Award.
 The Conservation Hero Award recognizes members of Congress and other political leaders who demonstrate a commitment to conserving the natural spaces that birds depend on.
 The awards were given out at a U.S. Botanic Garden event as part of Audubon’s national board meeting.

 Rep. Sanford has been a leader on conservation issues throughout his public service career, from preventing offshore drilling to protecting critical programs like the Land and Water Conservation Fund to his long-time focus on mitigating climate change.

 “I’m honored to receive this award from the National Audubon Society,” said Representative Sanford.
 “I think it’s important that we recognize how important our environment is for all creatures great and small and to treat it like it’s an investment in our future - because that’s how I see it.
 Accordingly, I look forward to working to continue efforts to conserve our natural as well as our financial resources.”